rwhite35/demo_module_public/README.md

 # Example ETL Project

-ETL automation example using PHP, Laminas Framework Components and Server system resources for asynchronous data processing.
+An ETL automation example using PHP, [Laminas Framework](https://getlaminas.org/), and asynchronous server side data processing.

 ## Project Overview

 This project is an example of a capability often requested for enterprise software projects.
-It provides Extract Transform and Load(ETL) processing to import data and transforms it into actionable business intelligence, customer engagement insights, and back-office operation.
-While not a complete feature, it does lay the ground work for extending the code base to full-featured ETL module that could bolt onto another Laminas project.
-Think of it as an ETL `starter kit`.
+It provides `Extract Transform and Load`(ETL) processing for import data to transform it into actionable business intelligence, customer engagement insights, and back-office operation.
+While not a complete feature, it does provide the plumbing for a full-featured ETL module that could bolt onto another Laminas project.
+Think of it as an ETL starter kit or at least a learning path.

 ## MVC Architecture